Call for Cities

 Timing for Submissions

-Shortlist of locations presented to IxDA Board, August 2017 (Date tbd)
+Shortlist of locations presented to IxDA Board, 11 August 2018

-Site visits of shortlisted candidates, September 2017 (Date tbd)
+Site visits of shortlisted candidates, August 2018 (Dates tbd)

 The ideal host city candidate for Interaction Week will